MSc in Sustainability and Management

 You will work with one of our partner organisations to solve a real business challenge.
 In teams, you will apply what you have learned and present your work to the company.

 Teaching and learning

 You’ll learn from academics who are experts in the field of sustainability and management.
-Your learning experience will be enriched by the research activities and collaborations of academic staff.

 All units are taught on campus.